AristurtleHu/Pintos/DesignDoc/proj2.md

 > **B4:** Suppose a system call causes a full page (4,096 bytes) of data to be copied from user space into the kernel.
 What is the least and the greatest possible number of inspections of the page table (e.g., calls to `pagedir_get_page()`) that might result?
 What about for a system call that only copies 2 bytes of data?
 Is there room for improvement in these numbers, and how much?
 If the user buffer is 4KB-aligned, only one check is required.
 If it spans two pages, two checks are necessary.When two bytes reside within a single page, only one validation is required.
 If they cross page boundaries, two separate checks must be performed.
+Per-byte invocations of `pagedir_get_page` (such as within copy loops) cause repeated page validation.
+A 4KB-aligned data copy would perform 4096 unnecessary validations where a single check would suffice,Pre-validate all pages covering the user buffer before performing the copy operation.